 Display advertising might be one of the most versatile means of paid advertising.
 You can play with ad banners of various shapes, sizes and colours.
 One could even deploy display banners on numerous channels like apps, video platforms, blogs, social media and more.
-But Google display advertising in 2020 is about to change, big time.
-If you have been recycling the same old strategies each year, you might want to try jazzing things up this year.
+But Google display advertising in 2022 is about to change, big time.
+If you have been recycling the same old strategies each year, you might want to try jazzing things up this year for your internet users.

 What is Display Advertising?

-Before you get started on refining your display ads, you first need to understand the Google Display Network.
+Before you get started on refining your display ad campaign, you first need to understand the Google Display Network.

 WordStream’s Margot Whitney explains Google AdWords as a digital platform powered by a Search Network and a Display Network.